Nationals vs. Rockies Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals' Patrick Corbin (6-10) will make his 21st start of the season.
+- Trevor Williams (5-5) will take the mound for the Nationals, his 21st start of the season.

+- In 20 starts this season, he's earned a quality start in three of them.

 |Opponent